albassort/PuppeteerMasterRPC/README.md

 {
   "headers": String-String Keyval Pair -- The request headers, "body": Base64-Encoded String -- The body of the url requested.
-Images, Videos, JS Code, etc. Useful for webscraping, "url": String -- The URL Reqeusted
+Images, Videos, JS Code, etc. Useful for webscraping, "url": String -- The URL requested
 }
 ```